-The Mid day Meal scheme by Department of School Education and Literacy has a provision for providing hot cooked mid day meal to children studying in class I to VIII in Government, Government aided, local body schools as well as children studying in the National Child Labour Project (NCLP) schools, Education Guarantee Scheme (EGS), Alternative and Innovative Education (AIE) centres and Madarsas and Maqtabs supported under SSA. etc. The Mid day meal provides 450 Kcal and 12 gm protein to primary school children and 700 Kcal and 20 grams of protein to children at the upper primary level.
-It is a world's largest school feeding programme and covers more than 11 crore children in 12.63 lakh institutions in the country.
+The Mid day Meal scheme by Department of School Education and Literacy has a provision for providing hot cooked mid day meal to children studying in class I to VIII in Government, Government aided, local body schools as well as children studying in the National Child Labour Project (NCLP) schools, Education Guarantee Scheme (EGS), Alternative and Innovative Education (AIE) centres and Madarsas and Maqtabs supported under SSA etc. It is a world's largest school feeding programme and covers more than 11 crore children in 12.63 lakh institutions in the country.

 The National Rural Health Mission (NRHM) and under its umbrella, the Reproductive and Child Health Programme, seeks to improve the availability of and access to quality health care including Maternal and Child Health services particularly to rural population throughout the country.
-Some of the key steps undertaken through this programme are Promotion of institutional deliveries through Janani Suraksha Yojana Capacity building of health care providers in basic and comprehensive obstetric care; Name Based Tracking of Pregnant Women; Antenatal, Intranatal and Postnatal care including Iron and Folic Acid supplementation to pregnant & lactating women for prevention and treatment of anaemia; Janani Shishu Suraksha Karyakaram (JSSK launched on 1st June, 2011) which entitles all pregnant women delivering in public health institutions to absolutely free and no expense delivery including Caesarean section; Village Health and Nutrition Days in rural areas as an outreach activity, for provision of maternal and child health services; Operationalisation of sub-centers, Primary Health Centers, Community Health Centers and District Hospitals for providing 24x7 basic and comprehensive obstetric care services.
+Some of the key steps undertaken through this programme are Promotion of institutional deliveries through Janani Suraksha Yojana ; Capacity building of health care providers in basic and comprehensive obstetric care; Name Based Tracking of Pregnant Women ; Antenatal, Intranatal and Postnatal care including Iron and Folic Acid supplementation to pregnant & lactating women for prevention and treatment of anaemia; Janani Shishu Suraksha Karyakaram (JSSK) (launched on 1st June, 2011) which entitles all pregnant women delivering in public health institutions to absolutely free and no expense delivery including Caesarean section ; Village Health and Nutrition Days in rural areas as an outreach activity, for provision of maternal and child health services ; Operationalisation of sub-centers, Primary Health Centers, Community Health Centres and District Hospitals for providing 24x7 basic and comprehensive obstetric care services.
+So far , 8.8 lakh Accredited Social Health Activist (ASHAs) have been engaged to interface with the community, more than 5 lakh village health Sanitation and Nutrition Committees (VHSNCs) have been established, 2024 mobile medical units have been provided in 459 districts for delivery of health care.

-(e): Recently Government has approved the strengthening and restructuring of ICDS with special focus on pregnant and lactating mothers and children under three.
-The restructured and strengthened ICDS will be rolled out in three years with focus on the 200 high burden districts for malnutrition during the first year, additional 200 districts in the second year including districts from the special category States and NER and the remaining districts in the third year.
+(d): Recently Government has approved the strengthening and restructuring of ICDS with special focus on pregnant and lactating mothers and children under three.
+The restructured and strengthened ICDS will be rolled out in three phases with focus on the 200 high burden districts for malnutrition during 2012-13 and additional 200 districts in 2013-14 including

-Additionally, Government has launched an Information, Education and Communication (IEC) Campaign against malnutrition for generating awareness on key nutrition issues.
+Additionally, Government has launched an Information, Education and Communication (IEC) Campaign against malnutrition for generating awareness on key nutrition issues with the pro-bono services of shri Aamir Khan.